steccas/stecCA/README.md

 ## Support

-This projects comes without any warranty, you are responsible of the deploy.
+This project comes without any warranty, you are responsible for the deployment.
 If you encounter [open an issue](https://github.com/Steccas/stecCA/issues), consider [getting a sponsor plan](https://github.com/sponsors/Steccas) or contact me to get dedicated support.